damzaky/AsprakEZ/README.md

 2. Login to the "nilai" page of impulse
 3. Press CTRL+SHIFT+J
 4. Paste the whole script to the console then press enter

+## Security
+Don't worry, I didn't inject any code that will steal your account information to this script